Franck Proust: SENIM scandal

 While he was president of the SENIM (mixed entreprise of Nîmes Métropole from 2001 to 2008, Franck Proust was accused of having favored the sale of land to a developer (Jean-Luc Colonna d'Istria).
 In exchange, the latter have provided him with premises for his 2007 legislative campaign.
-He is also accused of favoritism in the awarding of works contracts in the area of the triangle of the train station.
+He was also accused of favoritism in awarding works contracts in the area of the triangle of the train station.
 He was indicted in 2017 for influence peddling and receiving influence peddling.
-On Thursday, April 14, 2021, Franck Proust is sentenced by the Court of Appeal of Nîmes to 12 months suspended prison, 15,000 euros fine and five years of ineligibility.
+On Thursday, April 14, 2021, Franck Proust was sentenced by the Court of Appeal of Nîmes to 12 months suspended prison, 15,000 euros fine and five years of ineligibility.